Watty-Git/mrflashybeepy/training_schedule.md

 Once a week for 10 weeks, do 5 repetitions of 8 minutes of focusing on the focal point followed by an 8 minute break (40 minutes of training in total).

+## Measuring Progress

+You can track your progress by asking your optician for a peripheral vision test.
+Alternatively, there is a Free Visual Field Analyzer called [EyesCream](http://www.eyesage.org/).